-SN Observation SN Observation Release of products without proper authorization Cheating 5.
-Lack of proper controls in handling starting materials, in-process bulk materials and materials in quarantine or rejected areas.
-11. The majority of workers are employed on a casual basis 6.
+SN Observation SN Observation Release of products without proper authorizationCheating 5.
+Lack of proper controls in handling of starting materials, in process bulks materials and materials in quarantine or rejected areas.
+11. Majority of workers employed on casual basis 6.
 Wrong reconciliation of starting (raw) materials 12.
-Storing of reference standards is not correct
+Storing of reference standard is not correct b.
+Major non-compliances

-These are non-compliances that have no impact on the strength, identity, purity or safety of the product.
-There is a reduced probability of causing harm to the consumer.
+These are non-compliances that have no impact in the strength, identity, purity or safety of the product.
+There is reduced probability of causing harm to the consumer.
 Observation of a major non-compliance puts a question mark on the reliability of the firm's quality assurance system.
 Examples of major non-compliances are listed in Table 2 below: - c.
 Minor non-compliances

-Table 2: List of examples of major non-compliances
+Table 2: List of exam ples of ma ior non-com pliances joi non oom phanooo

 SN Observation SN Observation 1.
 Lack of self-inspection 3.
 Storing of reagents is not correct 2.
-Poor training for the workers No training programs No training SOP No training records 4.
-Building materials not fit for pharmaceutical industries e.g., Asbestos roofing or ceiling.
+Poor training for the workers 4.
+Building material not fit for No training programs pharmaceutical industries e.g., No training SOP Asbestos roofing or ceiling.
+No training records

-These are non-compliances with a low probability of affecting the quality or usability of the product.
+These are non-compliances with low probability of affecting the quality or usability of the product.
 The inspector has to pinpoint these non-compliances and ask for immediate corrective action by the manufacturer.

-Observations which may be classified as minor include using a correction pen, overwriting without signatures, some signatures missing in the batch record, and delay in the change of SOP's.
+Observations which may be classified as minor include using correction pen, overwriting without signatures, some signatures missing in the batch record, delay in the change of SOP's.